Renting a car can be a long and complicated procedure. That's why Orbit Car Hire is here to help you out and make things simple.

 What if I opt for coverage through a credit card or liability insurance?

 You may have purchased rental car deductible insurance through your credit card, or you may have purchased rental car deductible insurance online from a third-party provider.
 If that's the case, let me give you some friendly advice: Call your bank and ask for the terms and conditions, review any exclusions, and later call the car rental company and review their policy.
 And remember,; there's something fishy going on when a company wants to sell you rental car insurance and can't explain to you what exactly they're selling.
 If you're 100% sure the coverage will cover everything,-you're on the safe side.
 But there's a trick.
 Even though your coverage will cover everything you need, you'll probably still need to put down a deposit at the counter.
 And you'll need to make sure you have a sufficient limit on your credit card (your available cash for the holiday could be anywhere from £700 to £2000 depending on the car you choose).
 The procedure for applying for a universal insurance claim or with your bank can be very lengthy and complicated.
-In some case, the credit card bank did not reimburse certain damages according to their policies, so you will need to call your bank, check their terms and conditions, ask to be told of any exclusions, and then call the car rental company to check their policies.
+In some cases, the credit card bank did not reimburse certain damages according to their policies, so you will need to call your bank, check their terms and conditions, ask to be told of any exclusions, and then call the car rental company to check their policies.
 Gathering all the information you need can take a lot of time, and you can get pretty frustrated.

 But I can also buy insurance at the counter, right?